klari12/SpliceJunctionsAnalysis/README.md

 ## Workflow
 ### Regtools
 To carry out this analysis, we will use the output produced by Regtools (https://regtools.readthedocs.io/en/latest/).
-We will use its functions <i>junctions extract</i>  and <i>junctions annotate</i> to obtain the splice junctions from the BAM files of our samples of interest.
+We will use its functions <em>junctions extract</i>  and <i>junctions annotate</i> to obtain the splice junctions from the BAM files of our samples of interest.
 The output of the last function is a table that includes all splice forms including:
 - Chromosome position
 - Number of reads supporting the splice form